OlavJDigranes/SEMCoursework/README.md

-Coursework for SET08103 SEM, for Napier University.
+Coursework for SET08103 SEM, for Napier University .

 # Software Engineering Methods